 That's why the Act leader has been trying to rally support for the referendum for months now, even though it would slow his legislation.

 And it's why the End of Life Choice's opponents may be more likely to vote against a referendum.

 Publicly, a number have also raised the same concern as the bill's supporters – that the issue is simply too complex to leave to a yes-no referendum question.

 Polling would also suggest a referendum would get the public's backing.

-Victoria University research fellow Jessica Young, an expert on the issue of assisted dying, saying over the past 20 years public support for some form of assisted dying has averaged about 68 per cent.
+Victoria University of Wellington research fellow Jessica Young, an expert on the issue of assisted dying, said that over the past 20 years public support for some form of assisted dying has averaged about 68 per cent.